Lamarcke/Jakan/README.md

 ## Features
 What can you expect?

-- All requests (except user ones) are cached by default in a store of your choice.
+- All requests are cached by default in a store of your choice.
 This, combined with Jikan own cache, means you will hardly make new unnecessary requests to MAL.
 `Powered by axios-cache-interceptor`